Family Of Thakurganj Movie Review: Visit This Family At Your Own Risk!

 Is it a comedy?
 A film with a social message?
 Or wait, a gangster flick?
 Even post the end-credits finished rolling on the big screen, my mind was yet to fathom the genre of 'Family Of Thakurganj'.

 This Manoj K Jha's directorial begins on a rather old-fashioned note.
-We get a glimpse into the lives of brothers, Nannu (Jimmy Sheirgill) and Munnu (Nandish Singh) as kids, who are different as chalk as cheese.
+We get a glimpse into the lives of brothers, Nannu (Jimmy Sheirgill) and Munnu (Nandish Singh) as kids, who are as different as chalk as cheese.

 After their father's sudden demise, Nannu grows up to become a goon who is famously called Bhaiyyaji Of Thakurganj.
 Along with his wife, Sharbati (Mahie Gill), he successfully runs the business of extortion under the patronage of Baba Bhandari (Saurabh Shukla).
 On the other hand, Nannu, a man of principles, owns a coaching centre.